-- 1 Game board depicting the mainland of ancient Greece, the islands of the Aegean Sea, the western parts of the ancient Persian Empire and the northern shore of Africa. - 3 Sets of wooden pieces: one for each power in their respective color: Greece (blue), consisting of 13 legions, and 11 ships, PERSIA (white), consisting of 20 legions and 7 ships, EGPYT (yellow) consisting of 18 legions and 5 ships.
-Each player receives 5 fortresses, 30 trade posts, 36 wooden cubes, and 3 monuments, 1 Leader, 5 Army or Fleet meeples.
-There is a total 312 pieces. - 1 Player Sheet for each faction, containing different tracks and boxes: Income Level Table, army and fleet displays and setup instructions. - 1 Development Chart used by all three players.
-Players keep track of their respective level of development within the four categories "Military", "Fleet", "Economy" and "Culture". - 1 Merchandise Control Chart to keep track of the merchandise each player controls. - 1 Development / Merchandise Contral Chart Aid providing a detailed description of how to use the Development Chart and the Merchandise Control Chart. - 1 sheet with cardboard money tokens (1s, 5s, 10s, 50s, 100s, 500s Talents). - 38 playing cards containing Victory Conditions Cards and cards needed to play the "Archimedes" solo mode. - 1 Rules for "Archimedes" solo mode. - 1 Play Aid with Cost Table, Ressource Icon and Stability Status. - 1 Rulebook.
+- 1 game board in two parts, depicting the western Mediterranean, the mainland of Greece, the islands of the Aegean and Libyan Sea, the western part of the ancient Persian empire and the northern shore of Africa. - 5 sets of wooden pieces: one for each power in their respective color: Greece (blue), consisting of 12 legions, 8 ships, PERSIA (white), consisting of 18 legions, 6 ships, EGPYT (yellow) consisting of 16 legions and 5 ships, ROME (red) consisting of 18 legions and 7 ships and CARTHAGE (purple) consisting of 15 legions and 7 ships.
+Each player receives 4 fortresses, 25 trade posts, 36 wooden cubes, and 3 monuments, 1 Leader, 4 Fleet or Army meeples, 1 Spartacus meeple.
+There is a total 478 pieces. - 1 Player Sheet for each faction, containing different tracks: Income Level Table, army and fleet displays and Set Up Instructions. - 1 Development Chart used by all five players.
+Players keep track of their respective level of development within the four categories "Military", "Fleet", "Economy" and "Culture". - 1 Merchandise Control Chart used by all five players to keep track of the merchandise each player controls. - 1 Development / Merchandise Control Chart Aid, providing a detailed description of how to use the Development and Merchandise Control Charts. - Cardboard money tokens (1s, 5s, 10s, 50s, 100s, 500s Talents). - 38 playing cards containing Victory Conditions Cards and cards needed to play the "Archimedes" solo mode. - 1 Rules for "Archimedes" solo mode. - 1 Play Aid with Cost Table, Ressource Icon and Stability Status. - 1 Rulebook.

-Note: Another option players can choose to shorten the game, is to use the laurels in the lighter golden boxes on the Control Track.
+Note: Another option players can choose to shorten the game is to use the laurels in the lighter golden boxes on the Control Track.
 Players will accumulate VPs more quickly for the control of islands and provinces that way.
 We suggest that players use that option and go for only 8 VPs in their first game.